mhoehle/hoehleatsu.github.io/_posts/2020-03-16-flatteningthecurve.md

 <div class = "blackbox"> **the expected number of secondary cases per primary case in **a completely susceptible population.
 It is computed as** $R_0 = N \frac{\beta}{\gamma}$. </div> <p>

 This means that if we consider the dynamics of a disease in generation time, i.e. in a time scale where one time unit is the time period between infection in the primary case and infection in the secondary case, then $R_0$ denotes the growth factor in the size of the population at the beginning of the outbreak.
 What is special about the beginning of the outbreak?
 Well, more or less all contacts an infectious individual has, will be with susceptible individuals.
-However, once a large part of the population has already been infected, then $R_0$ does not necessarily describe the expected number of cases per primary anymore.
+However, once a large part of the population has already been infected, then $R_0$ does not necessarily describe the expected number of cases per primary case anymore.
 For the COVID-19 outbreak, since it is assumed that little immunity exists against the disease,  all individuals will be susceptible and, hence, almost all contacts an infectious individual has, will be with susceptible persons.
 However, at a later stage in the epidemic, due to the depletion of susceptibles, the number of secondary cases since the population

 Assuming $R(0)$ and letting $I(0)=m$ we obtain $S(0) = N-m$.
 We can use this initial configuration together